 To deploy Defender on Windows, you’ll copy a PowerShell script from the Prisma Cloud Console and run it on the host where you want to install Defender.

 Full feature parity on both Windows and Linux is a key objective.
 With every release, Prisma Cloud expands Defender’s capabilities on Windows.

 The following table shows the current state of Prisma Cloud’s Windows support:

-As a quick review, Prisma Cloud runtime defense builds a whitelist model for each container image during a so-called learning period.
+As a quick review, Prisma Cloud runtime defense builds a model of allowed activity for each container image during a so-called learning period.
 After the learning period has completed, any violation of the model triggers an action as defined by your policy (alert, prevent, block).

 Deploying Defender on Windows

 Prisma Cloud Console must be first installed on a Linux host.
 Prisma Cloud Defenders are then installed on each Windows host you want to protect.
 For more information about installing Console, see Getting Started.
 The Onebox install is the fastest way to get Console running on a stand-alone Linux machine.

 Defenders are deployed with with a PowerShell 64-bit script, defender.ps1, which downloads the necessary files from Console.
 Defender is registered as a Windows service.

 Run the Prisma Cloud Defender deployment PowerShell script from a Windows PowerShell 64-bit shell.